 In an ideal world, the physicians, procurement teams and surgical line staff would gather in a meeting room and update preference cards on a regular basis to ensure they are optimized; however in reality, this does not happen.
 How can it, when the primary objective of a hospital is to take care of the patient, not perform administrative tasks?

-By using electronic preference cards, facilities can generate data about their inventory consumption.
+By using electronic preference cards for operating rooms, facilities can generate data about their inventory consumption.
 More importantly, facilities can quickly review items that are wasted and items that are being restocked without use.
 This is something each facility should do as a best practice after every procedure to maximize their supply usage.

 Finally, a comprehensive reporting system, that at the very minimum displays the cost and waste of each procedure compared to the associated preference card, will help ensure that supply pulled from the stock room does not go to waste and hurt your bottom line, all while having no impact on the patient.